simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 ### Access to a Diverse Pool of Talent

 Bug bounty programs also provide companies with access to a **diverse pool of talent**.
-By opening up their security testing to the global community, companies can tap into a wide range of skills and experiences, which can lead to more comprehensive and effective testing.
+By opening up their security testing to the global community, companies can tap into many skills and experiences, which can lead to more comprehensive and effective testing.

 For example, a company may have a team of **in-house security professionals** who are experts in **network security**, but they may not have the same level of expertise in **mobile application security**.
 By enlisting the help of researchers who specialize in mobile application security, companies can identify vulnerabilities that may have otherwise gone unnoticed.